 - Version control systems (git and Mercurial).

 You can send me an email if you think I can contribute to an open source project.

 Past Open Source Work

-- Watchman: As an intern at Facebook, I was responsible for improving Unicode support for Watchman across Windows, macOS, and Linux, as well as for creating a Python 3 + asyncio client for Watchman.
+- Watchman: I worked on improving Unicode support for Watchman across Windows, macOS, and Linux, as well as for creating a Python 3 + asyncio client for Watchman.

-- pyuiutils: A few utilities that made the OpenCV/NumPy/tkinter a bit easier for me when I was creating a few projects for a class that I was a teaching assistant for.
+- pyuiutils: A few utilities that made using OpenCV, NumPy, and tkinter together a bit easier for me when I was creating a few projects for a course on Computer Vision as a TA.

 - P4FPGA: I fixed a few bugs in the compiler toolchain while trying to set it up for my Masters research work.